cadence-workflow/cadence-web/README.md

 1. Set up the [Remote Containers plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) in VSCode.
 2. Open the cadence-web directory in VSCode.
 3. Make sure to update `CADENCE_GRPC_PEERS` with the correct host.
-(If you are connecting to a server on a container host machine use `host.docker.interal:7833`, were `7833` is the grpc port for a running [cadence-frontend](https://github.com/cadence-workflow/cadence/tree/master/service/frontend) service)
+(If you are connecting to a server on a container host machine use `host.docker.interal:7833`, where `7833` is the gRPC port for a running [cadence-frontend](https://github.com/cadence-workflow/cadence/tree/master/service/frontend) service)
 4. Use the Command Palette to select the 'Reopen folder in Container' option
 5. Follow same commands listed in [Running development environment](#running-development-environment) section.

-#### Developing cadence-web againist cadence composed docker
+#### Developing cadence-web against cadence composed docker

-To start development againist a dockerised cadence services, clone `cadence` repo and run the following command from the root of the project
+To start development against a dockerized cadence services, run the following command from the root of the project
 ```
-docker-compose -f docker/docker-compose-ui-dev.yml up
+docker-compose -f docker-compose-backend-services.yml up
 ```

-You can make any customization to the yml file or reuse other exisiting yml files withing the `docker` directory.
-(Make sure that cadence-web is not included in the composed container or remove it)
+You can customize the YAML file or reuse configurations from the [cadence repository](https://github.com/cadence-workflow/cadence/tree/master/docker).
+(In case of reusing exsisting files: ensure that cadence-web is not included in the composed container services, or just remove it)

 After running `cadence`, start `cadence-web` for development using one of the previous methods ([Running development environment](#running-development-environment),[VSCode Dev Containers](#using-vscode-dev-containers) )